 (i) Confidential Information may be disclosed to any governmental, judicial or regulatory or exchange authority requiring such Confidential Information, or to comply with any applicable law, order, regulation or ruling provided that: (a) each Party shall promptly inform the other Party of the substance of any inquiries received by such Party from any governmental, judicial or regulatory or exchange authority in connection with attempts to gain access to Confidential Information concerning the proposed transaction; (b) prior to such disclosure, the Party who originally supplied the Confidential Information is given the earliest practicable notice of any disclosure requirement so that it may take whatever action it deems appropriate, at its sole expense, including intervention in any proceeding and the seeking of an injunction to prohibit such disclosure; (c) such Confidential Information is submitted under applicable provisions in the jurisdiction in which disclosure is sought for confidential treatment by such governmental, judicial or regulatory authority; and (d) the Party subject to the governmental, judicial or regulatory or exchange authority endeavors to protect the confidentiality of any Confidential Information to the extent reasonable under the circumstances and to use its good faith efforts to prevent the further disclosure of any Confidential Information provided to any governmental, judicial or regulatory authority.
 If any court or other tribunal having jurisdiction orders that a Party is obligated to disclose any documents containing Confidential Information, then the Party shall first request from the other Party a “Public Disclosure Copy” in which the Confidential Information has been redacted at the other Party’s discretion to the extent that such redaction is permitted by the applicable court or tribunal requiring disclosure, as the case may be, and

 (ii) The provisions of this Section (4) shall not apply to Work Product, and Company shall be permitted to use Work Product for any purpose whatsoever and to freely disclose Work Product to third parties, it being understood and agreed, however, that Consultant’s proprietary pricing information and intellectual processes and procedures shall constitute the Confidential Information of Consultant and shall be subject to the obligations of this Section (4) in accordance with its terms.
+Further, in performing its review of Consultants estimate details, pricing components, equipment quotations or supporting estimating material and notwithstanding Article (4)A, Company may disclose any such pricing components, equipment quotations or supporting estimating material information, only to its employees having a reasonable need to know.

 Although a Party furnishing Confidential Information has endeavored to include materials which the furnishing Party believes to be reliable and relevant for the receiving Party's evaluation, the furnishing Party makes no representation or warranty as to the accuracy or completeness of any such provided information.
 Furthermore, neither the furnishing Party nor its Representatives shall have any liability to either the receiving Party or its Representatives resulting from the use of any such information by the receiving Party or its Representatives in accordance with the terms, and for the purpose set forth in this Agreement.
 Notwithstanding the foregoing sentence, a Party shall be liable for any breach of the other provisions of this Section (4) by such Party or any of its Representatives.